 During the COVID-19 pandemic, our communities’ compassion is coming into full relief.
 Everywhere, citizens are banding together to create support groups for the vulnerable and socially isolated in their communities.
 Whether it’s checking in by phone, delivering pre-cooked meals and groceries, or creating postcards to distribute in hospitals for patients who cannot see their loved ones, our compassion is mobilized.

-HPCO understands that because of the COVID-19 pandemic, many people are finding it more difficult to gather with family, friends, and peers for support in dealing with grief or loss.
+HPCO understands that because of the COVID-19 pandemic, many people are finding it more difficult to gather with family, friends, and peers for support.
 We are continuing to explore our options for expanding access to virtual support groups to address this need.

 Here are some practical tips from Compassionate Communities on how to identify and support the socially isolated in your community: